david-yu/leroy-jenkins/README.md

-# Jenkings in a container with NFS and Notary
+# Jenkings in a container with NFS & Notary (optional)
-# (Additional Section)
 ***
 ## The Dockerfile
 ```